Ironspine/Data_Science/README.md

 # Introduction
-I created this repository to share my own data analysis projects.
+I created this repository to share my own data analysis and machine learning projects.